 Most of us love gifs and memes.
 The old saying “a picture speaks a thousand words” still rings true.
 Boring or difficult topics can have the edge taken off them when humor is involved.
 Using a fun image or caption can make a world of difference.

 The headline used in comms can make or break whether anyone reads it.
 A third of people choose to open emails based on the subject line alone.

 Liven up headlines with some humor to ensure messages get opened.
 Keep an ear to the ground for trending topics in the workplace and try incorporating these into the comms.
 Interesting, topical comms also have a better chance of being remembered and shared across the workplace.

 Even the most boring internal comms can be made fun by not only by what is said but also by how it’s said.
 Build anticipation and generate interest by teasing staff with hints of the full announcement to follow.

 Drip-feed details of any announcement in a couple of teasers first – don’t just send out a single staff email that falls flat.
 Whet the appetite, get staff talking, then announce with a bang.

 Quizzes and surveys typically get high engagement rates across the workplace due to their less formal and mostly ‘checkbox’ style nature.

 Internal quizzes can be used to create a fun, competitive environment across different teams.
 These can include images and free-form answers to give employees the chance to be more creative.

-Staff surveys can motivate and inspire employees, while at the same time allow gathering valuable insights into the workplace.
-For example, businesses might want to focus on productivity or new services, and get some feedback from their staff.
+Staff surveys can motivate and inspire employees, while at the same time allowing gathering valuable insights into the workplace.
+For example, businesses might want to focus on productivity or new services and get some feedback from their staff.